GoogleCloudPlatform/generative-ai/gemini/sample-apps/swot-agent/README.md

    - Extract content from the provided URL
    - Process the content using Gemini 2.0
    - Generate structured SWOT insights
-   - Present results in a organized format
+   - Present results in an organized format
 1. View the SWOT analysis results

 ## Deployment